 Moni felt well advised directly by the surf camp owner Daniel, who helped her with all questions concerning her journey

-Monika: – We were super fast and stress-free at the destination.
+Monika: We arrived super fast and stress-free at the destination.
 If we’d had one suitcase less, we would certainly have made it to the city centre.
 At the bus we met a mom with 4 children, who sent all her stuff to Peniche in advance to spend 7 weeks in her holiday appartment.
 Organization is everything :)

 And off we go